easybuilders/easybuild-docs/docs/containers.md

     See [Experimental features][experimental_features] for
     more information.

-Initially (since EasyBuild v3.6.0), only Singularity (<https://www.sylabs.io/singularity>) was supported.
-Since EasyBuild v3.6.2, generating (recipes for) Docker (<https://www.docker.com/>) containers is also supported.
+Initially (since SimpleBuild v3.6.0), only Singularity (<https://www.sylabs.io/singularity>) was supported.
+Since SimpleBuild v3.6.2, generating (recipes for) Docker (<https://www.docker.com/>) containers is also supported.

-In EasyBuild v3.9.2 the support for generating Singularity container recipes/images was enhanced significantly.
+In SimpleBuild v3.9.2 the support for generating Singularity container recipes/images was enhanced significantly.

 ## Requirements {: #containers_req }